-I saw the headlines yesterday about job interviewers increasingly asking for your password or for you to log in to Facebook during the interview and I thought sharing my thoughts on why I deactivated (have yet to delete, but so far, I have no temptation to go back to “reactivate my Facebook) my personal Facebook page with you would be fruitful.
+I saw the headlines yesterday about job interviewers increasingly asking for your password or for you to log in to Facebook during the interview and I thought sharing my thoughts on why I deactivated (have yet to delete it, but so far, I have no temptation to go back to “reactivate my Facebook) my personal Facebook page with you would be fruitful.

 We live in a hyper-connected world and it is quite unheard of for someone from Generation Y to not have Facebook.
-As some of you may know, it was one of my New Years Resolutions (well, two years in a row, really) to go on Facebook less to increase my productivity.
+As some of you may know, it was one of my New Year’s Resolutions (well, two years in a row, really) to go on Facebook less to increase my productivity.
 I pretty much massively failed both years and instead of logging on online, I would log in with my iPhone Facebook app.
-It got to a point that you could say I was Facebook addicted- I would update my newsfeed, oh, maybe 20 times a day, sometimes I would refresh the newsfeed it again about 10 minutes after I updated it already.
+It got to a point that you could say I was Facebook addicted- I would update my newsfeed, oh, maybe 20 times a day, and sometimes I would refresh the newsfeed again about 10 minutes after I updated it already.
 Yes.. it was that bad.

-When I first joined Facebook back in 2008 it was really exciting to reconnect with long lost elementary school friends, high school friends, and even people I met briefly but wanted to keep in touch with.
+When I first joined Facebook back in 2008 it was really exciting to reconnect with long-lost elementary school friends, high school friends, and even people I met briefly but wanted to keep in touch with.

 However, somehow Facebook reared its ugly side and I started to question why I was addicted to Facebook so much.
 So I decided a few days ago to deactivate it.

 Before I clicked “okay” to deactivate my account, Facebook said “Are you sure? _______ will miss you! _______ will miss you! _____ will miss you!” and I found that even more creepy that Facebook would give one last “nag” and proceeded with the deactivate account button.

 So here are my reasons why I deactivated my personal Facebook page.